By Benjamin Nobel, March 23, 2021

 However, what is definitely fair to look at with regard to this “UPC Poly-Bagged Variant” CBCS census entry, is the breakdown of the various grades within the census entry — for example, the ratio of 9.6-and-up copies, to the total submitted.
 And here, we find that just 13.5% of total copies submitted that have been given this “UPC Poly-Bagged Variant” classification by CBCS have received a 9.6 or higher grade.
 For contrast, fully 74% of the direct edition silver copies on CBCS’s census are 9.6-and-up!

 And to add to the overall picture for comparison, how about the polybagged silver copies, the ones with the cover price edited out?
 These would have had careful handling via their direct sales distribution and similarly would have been handled with care by the collectors who took them home — but they’d still have that “polybag bend” condition problem if stored in their original bags.
-And for these, the CBCS census shows that 9.6-and-up copies make up 25% of the CBCS census total.
+And with no cover price, presumably it is much less common that these get mis-labeled as regular silver copies.
+And for these polybagged silver copies, the CBCS census shows that 9.6-and-up copies make up 25% of the CBCS census total.

 Bottom line: all signs seem to point to first print newsstand sales being “in-line” with the other two poly-bagged “known numbers” (which were 125,000 as per Overstreet), but having been distributed in polybags means that surviving first print newsstand copies are going to face condition challenges.
 Layer on the rough handling that was typical of the newsstand distribution channel, and the condition challenges are even more steep — as the above CBCS census comparison shows quite glaringly.